Skip to main content

-Queen’s Postgraduate Research students registered from September 2016 onwards are required to upload an electronic copy of their final thesis to Pure, in addition to submitting the standard two print copies to Student Services and Systems.
+All Queen’s Postgraduate Research students are required to upload an electronic copy of their final thesis to Pure.
+This is a requirement to successfully graduate

 - Please note that as a Postgraduate Research student your Pure profile exists only for a set period

 - Often, access to Pure may expire before you graduate

 - It is imperative therefore that you upload the copy of your thesis to Pure as soon as possible and before your Pure account expires